-Dorothy and I still have contact, maybe not enough, but looking back at all those years of wondering, I know that I needed an answer to what had happened to her and once I had the answer it closed one door and opened another.
+Dorothy and I still have contact, maybe not enough, but looking back at all those years of wondering, I know that I needed an answer to what had happened to her and once I had the answer it closed one door and opened many doors for many others.

 Now, when someone comes to me with that very personal search and they end their story with “I just need to know,” I tell them I understand very well, the need to know.

 I am adding this note on July 4, 2012 because a few day’s ago I spoke with Will and Gert’s grandson Charles Winston Berry Jr whom I had not seen since 1959.
 Strange that he did remember me.
 I told him that I visit Waltham a few times a year to put flowers at my grandparents and his grandparents graves., and have been doing that since 1971.
 We did get to meet that summer, with flowers for those graves.

 July 2014 – While doing a little research on the Mt.
 Feake Cemetery website in Waltham Massachusetts looking for other Cape Breton family names I found that there were two Hiram Phillips?